by Gary. M. Anstey, chief researcher of the Anstey story project.

 Again love to you all, I remain your affectionate nephew and brother

-Willie fought throughout 1901 and 1902 during the Second Boer War and for his services he received the Queen’s South Africa medal with four clasps ‘Cape Colony’, ‘Orange River Free State’, ‘South Africa 1901’ and ‘South Africa 1902‘.
+He fought throughout 1901 and 1902 and for his services he received the Queen’s South Africa medal with four clasps ‘Cape Colony’, ‘Orange River Free State’, ‘South Africa 1901’ and ‘South Africa 1902‘.

 CARDIFF MAN IN AFRICA: HELPING TO KEEP THE GERMANS ON THE RUN